antwonjones02/Dashboard-Z/README.md

 - **Build Errors**: Check for missing dependencies or environment variables
 - **Runtime Errors**: Check server logs and browser console
 - **Performance Issues**: Consider optimizing images, using code splitting, and enabling caching
-- **Deployment Issues**: See the specific deployment guide for your chosen method

 ## Contributing